-- The Census Bureau is the nation's premier statistical organization, and our work is critical to helping the public better understand our country-its population, resources, economy, society, and culture. - I'm sure many of you are familiar with the decennial census, which is the most-well known thing we do.
-But in addition to that, the Census Bureau conducts surveys on virtually every aspect of life in the United States. - For example, the American Community Survey (ACS) is an ongoing survey that provides vital information on a yearly basis about America and its people.
-Through the ACS, we know more about jobs and occupations, educational attainment, veterans, whether people own or rent their homes, and many, many other topics. - Public officials, planners, businesses, and others use this information to assess the past and plan the future. - Communities use its data to plan for hospitals and schools, support school lunch programs, improve emergency services, build physical infrastructure, and figure out where to start or expand businesses and services. - Information from the ACS generates data that help determine how more than billions of dollars in federal and state funds are distributed each year. - So, our data can assist federal agencies and others in equitably distributing resources and identifying underserved communities. - We provide a wealth of data by age, disability, race, ethnicity, sex, income, veteran status, and other key demographic variables to help measure equity. - These data are often by geography, which provides meaning and context to the statistical data, and can identify rural and underserved communities. - The measures inform policymakers working to advance equity and enable them to propose effective, data-driven solutions.
+- Good evening.
+It's an honor to be here in my role as your director of the U.S. Census Bureau. - The Census Bureau is the nation's premier statistical organization, and our work is critical to helping the public better understand our country its population, resources, economy, society, and culture. - I'm sure many of you are familiar with the decennial census, which is the most-well known thing we do.
+But in addition to that, the Census Bureau conducts surveys on virtually every aspect of life in the United States. - For example, the American Community Survey is an ongoing survey that provides vital information on a yearly basis about America and its people.
+Through the ACS, we know more about jobs and occupations, educational attainment, veterans, whether people own or rent their homes and many, many other topics. - Public officials, planners, businesses, and others use this information to assess the past and plan the future. - Communities use its data to plan for hospitals and schools, support school lunch programs, improve emergency services, build physical infrastructure, and figure out where to start or expand businesses and services. - Information from the ACS generates data that help determine how more than billions of dollars in federal and state funds are distributed each year. - So, our data can assist federal agencies and others in equitably distributing resources and identifying underserved communities. - We provide a wealth of data by age, disability, race, ethnicity, sex, income, veteran status, and other key demographic variables to help measure equity. - These data are often by geography, which provides meaning and context to the statistical data, and can identify rural and underserved communities. - The measures inform policy makers working to advance equity and enable them to propose effective, data-driven solutions.